openframeworks/ofBook/chapters/game_design/chapter.md

 ![Space Game in action!](images/game.png "Space Game in action!")

-With all that written out, let’s use OSC to affect the following:
+With all that written out, let's use OSC to affect the following:

 * The horizontal movement of our enemies--whether they move in a more exaggerated sin wave, or whether they move in more of a straight line
 * The frequency with which our enemies shoot